Find your voice, whatever it may be

 For the first time since moving to London, Youmanli felt both fully seen and heard.
 “I didn’t know how to do traditional networking,” she explained.
 “So I used what I know best: I used body language.
 I used my voice.”

 She realized that her differences were a valuable asset, not a disadvantage, and that she could connect instantly and deeply with others without saying a single word.

 She now advocates for others to go out and find their own unconventional way of speaking.

 “Your differences are what make you unique in a way that you can inspire others,” Youmanli said.
 “No matter how different you feel from the crowd, just find your own way.
 You don’t have to fit the mold — who cares?!
 Once you find what’s so unique about you, you have found your voice.”

-Topics: Diversity & Inclusion, Adobe Culture, Employee Impact, Adobe Life, Brand,
+Topics: Diversity & Inclusion, Adobe Culture, Employee Impact, Adobe Life, Celebrating the Black Community, Brand,